matter-labs/zksync-lite-docs/docs/dev/basic.md

 Multiple blocks can be committed but not verified yet.

 However, the execution model is slightly different: in order to not make users wait for the block finalization, transactions are grouped into "mini-blocks" with a much smaller timeout.
-So, the blocks is being partially applied with a small interval, so that shortly after receiving the transaction is is executed and L2 state is updated correspondingly.
+So, the blocks are being partially applied with a small interval, so that shortly after receiving the transaction is is executed and L2 state is updated correspondingly.

-It means that after sending the transaction, user doesn't have to wait for neither block commitment or verification, and transferred funds can be used immediately after corresponding transaction execution.
+It means that after sending the transaction, the user has to wait for neither block commitment nor verification, and transferred funds can be used immediately after corresponding transaction execution.

 ## Flow

-This section describes an typical use-cases of zkSync in a sequential manner.
+This section describes typical use-cases of zkSync in a sequential manner.

 ### Creating an account